AllWize/allwize/examples/wize2serial/README.md

 The topic is configured to be a placeholder with the node identification (now using the message CI file) and an index for each value in the payload.

-The `serial2mqtt.py` script show how to parse and forward the messages to an MQTT broker
+The `serial2mqtt.py` and `serial2idb.py` script show how to parse, decode (using CayenneLPP) and forward the messages to an MQTT broker or InfluxDB instance.

 Always remember to connect the antenna before powering the board!